 Of course, not all modular classrooms are created equally.
 To ensure that the space will meet CDC recommendations during COVID-19, be sure to look for a portable classroom that has:

 - Adequate space: After all, students need to stay 6 feet apart, which is much further than most classrooms can accommodate.
 Look for a modular classroom with a wide-open, spacious layout.

 - Multiple exits: Education Week also recommends designating separate entrance and exit doors to reduce crowding in doorways.
 Portable classrooms should ideally have at least two doors to make this possible.

 - Proper ventilation: The CDC emphasizes the importance of proper ventilation to prevent transmission via droplets that float in the air.
 To ensure adequate ventilation, look for a modular classroom with a well functioning HVAC system and windows that open to allow outdoor air to circulate.

-Schools that are looking to expand their available classroom space for reopening this fall during the COVID-19 pandemic and enable social distancing will find the Denali Classroom System™ from Alaska Structures® the most ideal modular classroom system available.
+Schools that are looking to expand their available classroom space for reopening this fall during the COVID-19 pandemic and enable social distancing will find fabric buildings from Alaska Structures® the most ideal modular classroom solutions available.

 - Two separate classrooms measuring 24 feet wide by 80 feet long combined, providing ample space for desks to be spaced 6 feet away from one another

 - One entrance and two emergency exits that can be repurposed as regular exits to prevent bottlenecks in doorways

 - A central utility room with space for a food prep area, refrigerator, sink, and washer/dryer so that classes can eat lunch in the portable classroom and avoid mixing with other groups in the cafeteria